logan-markewich/liberty_pathing/README.md

 # Limitations/Improvements to Make
 1. The indexing is very slow on super huge files (~200MB).
 It would be nice if there was some kind of index cache we could link into and use to avoid reindexing every time.
-2. The corner/cell name parsers should be used if available, otherwise the bookmarks don't work